saikarthiknaladala/Drowsiness_Detection_Project/README.md

 ![ResNet50Reg](https://github.com/saikarthiknaladala/Drowsiness_Detection_Project/assets/144606889/a3256223-4460-4d90-823f-972334ba879e)

 ## ResNet50 Fine Tuning:
-Try Fine-tuning when your transfer learning model is still needed to improve.
+Fine-tuning is used when our transfer learning model is still needed to improve.

 Fine-tuning is the process of retraining a pre-trained model on a new dataset.